-We were in the mood for a shopping adventure, rather than the predictable grocery store experience, so Greg and I went to a cooperative market in nearby New London, CT called Fiddleheads.
-(You can join us on this visit with this YouTube video) We were greeted with the sounds of live folk music, something we had not encountered there before, and made a note to plan more Saturday morning shopping trips there!
+We were in the mood for a shopping adventure rather than the predictable grocery store experience.
+Greg and I went to a cooperative market in nearby New London, CT called Fiddleheads.
+(You can join us on this visit with this YouTube video) We were greeted with the sounds of live folk music, something we had not encountered there before and we made a note to plan more Saturday morning shopping trips there!

 Although we had a few certain staples on the list, we followed our usual approach; selecting good quality produce that caught our eyes, allowing it to inspire and challenge us.
 Some beautiful organic leeks called to me and I picked up some organic potatoes knowing a vegan leek soup was now in our future.

 If you’ve never prepared leeks, watch this helpful video from our YouTube channel!

 My go-to recipe for Vegan Leek Soup with Potatoes is from naturopathicbynature.com.
 I knew this was the perfect way to enjoy those leeks from the market (bonus: it’s also gluten-free and low-fat).
 It’s common for me to adapt recipes based on what I have on hand.
 So, this time, I mostly followed the recipe, except I didn’t peel the potatoes, threw in 2 extra carrots for a little sweetness, and doubled the dill amount because I liked the flavor. :-).